Food

 - living animals intended for food;

-- materials and articles used or intended for use in the preparation of food which are diseased contaminated or otherwise unfit for human consumption or which will not comply with the regulation.
+- Materials and articles used or intended for use in the preparation of food that are diseased, contaminated, or otherwise unfit for human consumption or which will not comply with the regulation.

-Provision may be made for keeping of records by persons engaged in the manufacture preparation, importation, storage distribution or sale of food and for production of such records.
+Provision may be made for the keeping of records by persons engaged in the manufacture preparation, importation, storage, distribution or sale of food and for the production of such records.
 Charges may be levied for the purpose of examination, certification and other services provided under the legislation.
 It is an offence for a person to obstruct the execution of the regulations by the authority.

-In prosecutions for offence under the food hygiene regulations, food is deemed to be sold or bartered or intended for sale or barter unless proved otherwise.
+In prosecutions for an offence under food hygiene regulations, food is deemed to be sold or bartered or intended for sale or barter unless proven otherwise.
 Material or articles found on a premises and used for the preparation or manufacture of foods for human consumption which is capable of being intended for use in such preparations are deemed so intended.

 - the person purchased such food as of such a nature substance or quality or in a condition which would not have contravened such regulation